kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 2/README.md

 ## Assignment

-**First-class functions**.[^1] The main concept the assignment checks is one of the fundamental principles of functional programming.
-Namely the use of first-class functions.
-The code I share [in this repo](conjugation.go) also concentrates on this, but it is not the one I submitted.
-It has
+There is one assignment for this week.
+Its detailed description can be found below, its **main focus** is on the use of first-class functions, namely
 - function as a return value
 - function as a variable and also
 - function as an argument

-The problem it solves seems to be quite different at first glance: asks the user for a regular German or Spanish verb, finds out the language then conjugates accordingly.
+The code I share [in this repo](conjugation.go) has the same focus.
+The problem it solves seems to be quite different at first glance:
+- asks the user for a regular German or Spanish verb,
+- finds out the language then
+- conjugates accordingly.

 ### The original assignment problem